Frequently Asked Questions

 What kind of gear do I need to bring?

-Primarily, you’ll need some clothes, rain gear, broken in running shoes, sleeping bag, sleeping pad, tent and a comfortable running pack.
+Primarily, you’ll need some clothes, rain gear, broken in running shoes, sleeping bag, sleeping pad, tent (on a camping tour) and a comfortable running pack.
 Once you sign up, we’ll send you a packing list detailing the clothing, gear, and toiletries to pack.
 Be sure to pack carefully.
 While we want to make sure you bring all of the items you might need, cargo space on our tours is limited.
-We will provide runners with an 8,000 cubic inch dry bag for you to put all of your gear and clothes in.
+In general, keep your gear limited to one large suitcase or duffel bag (8,000 cubic inches or less).
 Please make sure your gear does not exceed this amount.

 What do we eat?